atom0s/XiPackets/world/server/0x000A/README.md

   - `unknown00[0]` - _Holds various bit flags and bit data for invite flag, away flag, anon flag, language, GM level, auto-target, etc.._
   - `unknown00[1]` - _Chat filter bits._
   - `unknown00[2]` - _Chat filter bits._

+## Additional Information

+The `GP_MYROOM_DANCER_PKT` and `SAVE_CONF_PKT` structures are postfixed with the `_PKT` naming as these do not align to the actual internal structures that share the same name.
+This packet has changed since the PS2 beta and does not directly align to the non-packet variants of the same named structures.
+Instead, they are only partial copies from the packet into memory.